 - Use uncertified attachments

-- Use an attachment unless a competent person, an authorized dealer, or manufacturer has derated the forklift [reduced actual capacity]
+- Use an attachment unless a competent person, an authorized dealer, or a manufacturer has derated the forklift [reduced actual capacity]

 Forklift carrying loads